 Counting Christmas by Karen Katz is what you might expect from this awesome author.
-It’s sweet, cute and will get your littlest readers excited for Christmas.
+It’s sweet and cute, getting your littlest readers excited for Christmas.
 I like the sentiment that Christmas is a magical day to share with family.
 My daughter adores the illustrations of all the babies, and the math element is a great bonus too.

 What Is Christmas? by Michelle Medlock- Adams is a great board book for little children about Christmas.
-It touches on all the fun and cultural aspects of Christmas positively but reminds the readers that it’s about Jesus’ birth.
-I like the book because it doesn’t make the rest of the traditions out to be wrong or bad but explains that the holiday’s Christian origin in a simple matter of fact way.
+It touches on all the fun and cultural aspects of Christmas positively.
+However, it also reminds the readers that it’s about Jesus’ birth.
+I like the book because it doesn’t make the rest of the traditions out to be wrong or bad but instead explains that the holiday’s Christian origin in a simple matter of fact way.
 While there is a little discussion about Santa, this book downplays it, so I still thought it best for this list.

 Fa La La by Leslie Patricelli is a funny little book that captures the parts of Christmas that matter most to toddlers.
-We had a good laugh and even better discussion about going to see Santa and how darn scary that can be, and goggled a lot reading this simple little book.
+We enjoyed a good laugh and even better discussion about going to see Santa and how darn scary that is.
+We giggled a lot reading this simple little book.

 10 Trim-the-Tree’ers (Holiday Counting Books) by Janet Schulman is a favorite at our house after only a few readings.
-We are huge fans of this series that include Halloween, Easter, and Valentine’s Day versions as well.
-In this one, the group of little friends is decorating a Christmas tree, and readers count along as they add their items to the tree all with a rhyming text.
+We are huge fans of this series that also includes Halloween, Easter, and Valentine’s Day versions as well.
+In this one, the group of little friends is decorating a Christmas tree.
+Readers count along as they add their items to the tree all with a rhyming text.
 I found the text a little awkward, but it didn’t bug my daughter one bit.
 We love counting the ornaments over and over and playing little math games while reading.

 Mouse’s First Christmas by Lauren Thompson is a beautiful board book for toddlers.
 I love this series and read them to my class of 2 and three-year-olds all the time.
 The book is short but introduces many of the different ideas of Christmas so the adult can expand on relevant ones easily.
-I love how Mouse’s discovery of all these new items matches a 2 or 3-year-olds discovery of their family traditions.
-Very cute book for toddlers.
+I love how Mouse’s discovery of these new items also matches a 2 or 3-year-olds discovery of their family traditions.
+One of the cutest board books for toddlers.